-The Organization participates in the Ontario Municipal Employees Retirement System (OMERS) (the "Plan"), which is a multi-employer plan, on behalf of its full time employees.
-The Plan is a defined benefit plan, which specifies the amount of the retirement benefit to be received by the employees based on the length of service and rates of pay.
-Employer contributions to this pension plan included in salaries and benefits amounted to \$35,541 (2017 - \$36,903).
+The Organization makes contributions to the Ontario Municipal Employees Retirement System (OMERS), which is a multi-employer plan, on behalf of most of its eligible employees.
+The OMERS plan (the "Plan") is a defined benefit plan, which specifies the amount of the retirement benefit to be received by the employees based on the length of service and rates of pay.
+Employer contributions to this pension plan amounted to \$46,430 (2018 - \$35,541).

-The most recent actuarial valuation of the Plan as at December 31, 2018 indicates the Plan is in a deficit position and the Plan's December 31, 2018 financial statements indicate a net deficit of \$2.790 billion (a deficit of \$4.191 billion netted against unrecognized investment returns of \$1.401 billion that will be recognized over the next four years).
+The most recent actuarial valuation of the Plan as at December 31, 2019 indicates that the Plan is in a surplus position and the Plan's December 31, 2019 financial statements indicate a net surplus of \$1.531 billion (a deficit of \$3.397 billion net against unrecognized investment returns of \$4.928 billion that will be recognized over the next four years).
 The Plan's management is monitoring the adequacy of the contributions to ensure that future contributions together with the Plan's assets and future investment earnings will be sufficient to provide for all future benefits.
-At this time, the Organization's contributions accounted for 0.0018% of the Plan's total employer contributions.
-Additional contributions, if any, required to address the Organization's proportionate share of the deficit will be expensed during the period incurred.
+At this time, the Organization's contributions accounted for an insignificant portion of the Plan's total employer contributions.
+Additional contributions, if any, required to address the Organization's proportionate share of a deficit will be expensed during the period incurred.